Git-K3rnel/VulnHub/MILNET-1/README.md

 52 6    1 * *   root    test -x /usr/sbin/anacron || ( cd / && run-parts --report /etc/cron.monthly )
 ```

-luckily we see that every one minute a file `backup.sh` is beding executed, let see the permission and content of this file :
+luckily we see that every one minute a file `backup.sh` is being executed, let's see the permission and content of this file :

 ```text
 $ ls -l /backup/backup.sh